RasaHQ/rasa/docs/core/knowledge-bases.rst

 Customize your `ActionQueryKnowledgeBase`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can overwrite the following two functions of `ActionQueryKnowledgeBase`:
+You can overwrite the following two functions of `ActionQueryKnowledgeBase` if you'd like to customize what the bot
+says to the user:

 - ``utter_objects()``
 - ``utter_attribute_value()``

-``utter_objects()`` is used when the user requested the bot to list some objects.
+``utter_objects()`` is used when the user has requested a list of objects.
-Once the bot retrieved some objects from the knowledge base, it will response to the user, for example, with
+Once the bot has retrieved the objects from the knowledge base, it will respond to the user by default with a message formatted like:

     `Found the following objects of type 'restaurant':`
     `1: I due forni`
     `2: PastaBar`
     `3: Berlin Burrito Company`

-Or if no entities could be found
+Or, if no entities could be found,

     `I could not find any objects of type 'restaurant'.`

-If you want to change the utterance of the bot, you can overwrite the method ``utter_objects()`` in your action.
+If you want to change the utterance format, you can overwrite the method ``utter_objects()`` in your action.

-The function ``utter_attribute_value()`` determines what the bot utters when the user is asking for a detail of
+The function ``utter_attribute_value()`` determines what the bot utters when the user is asking for specific information about
 an object.

-If the attribute of interest was found in the knowledge base, the bot will response with the following utterance:
+If the attribute of interest was found in the knowledge base, the bot will respond with the following utterance:

     `'Berlin Burrito Company' has the value 'Mexican' for attribute 'cuisine'.`

-If no value for the requested attribute was found, the bot will response with
+If no value for the requested attribute was found, the bot will respond with

     `Did not find a valid value for attribute 'cuisine' for object 'Berlin Burrito Company'.`

-If you want to change the utterance of the bot, you can overwrite the method ``utter_attribute_value()``.
+If you want to change the bot utterance, you can overwrite the method ``utter_attribute_value()``.

 .. note::
-   There is a tutorial `here <https://blog.rasa.com/integrating-rasa-with-knowledge-bases/>`_ about how to use
+   There is a `tutorial <https://blog.rasa.com/integrating-rasa-with-knowledge-bases/>`_ on our blog about
-   knowledge bases in custom actions.
-The tutorial will explain in detail the implementation behind
+   how to use knowledge bases in custom actions.
+The tutorial explains the implementation behind
-   ``ActionQueryKnowledgeBase``.
+   ``ActionQueryKnowledgeBase`` in detail.

 Creating your own Knowledge Base Actions